minerupset/minerupset.github.io/blog-folder/docs/2021/Git-Intro.md

 ---
 title: Introduction to Version Control and git
 description: What is git and why do we care?
+keywords: git, GitHub, Software
 date: Dec.
 20, 2021
 duration: 8 min
 #update_date:
 tags:
     - git
     - GitHub
     - Software
 hide:
     - navigation
 ---

 # Introduction to Version Control and `git`

 ## TL; DR

 -   Instead of saving code manually, you let software (specifically `git`) manage your code versions
 -   `git` is a local tool for version control, GitHub is an optional remote tool you pair with
 -   `git` and GitHub both have command line and GUI based tools: I personally recommend learning `git` for the command line, and using a web tool for managing GitHub

 ## Why Should You Care